IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 | **INDEPENDENT** |    MLGWJO     |      100002      |
 +-----------------+---------------+------------------+

 As seen above, in cases where ``:IdentifierGenerationStyle`` is set to *sequentialNumber* and ``:DataFilePIDFormat`` is set to *DEPENDENT*, each file within a dataset will be assigned a number *within* that dataset starting with "1".

 Otherwise, if ``:DataFilePIDFormat`` is set to *INDEPENDENT*, then each file will be assigned a PID with the next number in the overall sequence, regardless of what dataset it is in.
 If the file is created after a dataset with the PID 100001, then the file will be assigned the PID 100002.
+This option is functional, but it is not a recommended use case.

-Datasets and files share the same database sequence that was created as part of the setup described in ``:IdentifierGenerationStyle`` above when using the ``sequentialNumber`` option.
+Note that in either case, when using the ``sequentialNumber`` option, datasets and files share the same database sequence that was created as part of the setup described in ``:IdentifierGenerationStyle`` above.

 :ApplicationTermsOfUse
 ++++++++++++++++++++++